HusseinAdeiza/verification-layer-tester/README.md

 The purpose of this project is to:

 - Send data (e.g., ZK proofs) over a ZeroMQ socket.
-- Test the verification layer by sending sample or actual proof data.
+- Test the verification layer by sending a sample or actual proof of data.
 - Provide a simple and customizable framework for sending data using Go and ZeroMQ.

 ---